osoftware/spedn/docs/script.rst

 A UTXO can be perceived as a lockbox containing a single coin.

 An address is a user readable representation of a standard scriptPubKey.
+There can be many UTXOs with the same address.

 Kinds of boxes
 ==============